 8. Careful with the house keys

-Pack your house keys somewhere very secure (you don’t want them accidentally falling out of a bag unnoticed in Lisbon or the Melbourne laneways) and memorable (forgetting where they are for two weeks and then not being able to find them when you’re desperate to get in, isn’t fun).
-Our Chelsea daypack has a useful key clip in the front pocket, or place them in the inside small zipped pocket of our Clifton cases.
+Pack your house keys somewhere very secure (you don’t want them falling out of your bag unnoticed) and memorable (forgetting where they are for two weeks and then not being able to find them when you’re desperate to get in, isn’t fun).
+Our Chelsea daypack has a useful key clip in the front pocket.
+Or place them in the inside small zipped pocket of our Clifton cases.
 If you choose the latter, just remember to take them out before the journey home so you have them to hand when you reach the front door.
 The same rule applies to the car keys.

 9. Don't forget the snacks